daangn/KarrotListKit/README.md

 By default, the value is set to `.relativeToContainerSize(multiplier: 2.0)`, which triggers the event when the scroll position is within twice the height of the list view from the end of the list.

-The second parameter, `perform`, is the callback handler that performs an asynchronous action when reached end of the list.
+The second parameter, `handler`, is the callback handler that performs an asynchronous action when reached end of the list.